Opinion | The GOP strategy for defeating Biden’s new plan actually refutes itself

 Perhaps a real public investment could be deficit-funded, but Republicans are screaming that we can’t do that either.
 Which would require Democrats to go-it-alone there, too, via the simple majority reconciliation process.

 Yet the very fact that Republicans are refusing any tax hikes or deficit spending, while denouncing these plans as socialism, also underscores that they are the outliers.
-As Paul Krugman puts it, Biden’s whole plan would only take us a fraction of the way back to the era during which many Republicans fully embraced such things:
+As Paul Krugman puts it, Biden’s plan would only take us a fraction of the way back to the era during which many Republicans fully embraced such things:

 In fiscal terms it would represent a partial return to the Eisenhower era, when we had much higher government investment as a share of gross domestic product than we do now, and also much higher tax rates on both high-income individuals and corporations.